-I love all kinds of pasta, but there's something about good ravioli that really makes my heart go pitter-pat.
-I love the flat area of pasta around the filling itself, and I love it when the fork finally cuts into the delicious filling.
+I love all kinds of pasta, but there's something about good ravioli that really makes my heart beat faster.
+I love the flat area of pasta around the filling itself, and I also just love it when the fork finally cuts into the delicious filling.

-1. Place the ricotta, Parmesan, parsley, oregano, lemon zest, salt and pepper in a bowl, and mix until thoroughly combined.
-Set aside.
+Place the ricotta, Parmesan, parsley, oregano, lemon zest, salt and pepper in a bowl.
+Mix all ingredients until thoroughly combined.
+Set aside.2.

-2. Whisk together the egg with a tablespoon of water; set aside.
+Whisk together the egg with 1 tablespoon of water; set aside.3.

-4. Drop a few raviolis at a time into the boiling water.
+Drop a few raviolis at a time into the boiling water.
 Let them cook for about 2 minutes, then remove with a slotted spoon to a platter.
-Top each ravioli with a little bit of the warmed marinara.
-Dollop on the pesto and garnish with the fresh basil leaves.
-Serve.
+Top each ravioli with a little bit of the warmed marinara.5.